-Thank you, Brenda Banks, for your compassion, hard work, and dedication to the ministry of Genacross Lutheran Services.
-Congratulations on being named the 2017 Employee of the year!
+Thank you, Marvin, for your teamwork and your dedication to our residents and patients.
+Congratulations on being named the 2019 Employee of the Year!

 The servant leader is one whose first instinct is to serve others.
 This employee focuses primarily on the well-being of the residents and patients of the ministry for which he/she works.
 This individual always puts the needs of residents and patients first, and goes out of his or her way to ensure their comfort.
 Additional characteristics of this individual may include valuing diverse opinions, facilitating a culture of trust, acting with humility, and carrying out daily work in a selfless manner.

 Dana Riker has worked for Genacross Lutheran Services for over eight years as a maintenance staff member for our Housing & Community Services ministry.
 Dana covers Luther Meadow and Covenant Harbor I & II senior communities from a daily maintenance perspective, but he helps cover all sites by filling in when there are vacant positions or staff off work.
 He is highly respected by his peers and goes out of his way to help his co-workers so they are successful in their duties.

 When Dana works at a site, the residents are naturally drawn to him for his knowledge and expertise.
 In addition, he has a soft side to him, and he will go above and beyond to help make the residents feel comfortable and, most importantly, respected in their homes.